Starting crowdfunding

 • The investors are the ambassadors of your company.
 Keep them regularly informed.

-Help with financing
+Help with business financing